 Particulars of loans guarantees and investments

-Particulars of Joint Venture Companies and Associated Companies
+Subsidiaries Joint Venture Companies and Associated Companies

 Awards & Recognitions

-Performance Excellence Award instituted by the Indian Institution of Industrial Engineering(IIIE) in February 2017.
+Performance Excellence Award from Indian Institution of Industrial Engineering(IIIE) in February 2017.

 COMMENTS OF COMPTROLLER AND AUDITOR GENERAL OF INDIA ON THE FINANCIAL STATEMENT OF THECOMPANY

 You will be pleased to know that your Company has received Nil' comments fromC&AG on the standalone financial statements of the Company.
 Further C&AG has alsogiven Nil' comment on the supplementary audit conducted by them on the consolidatedfinancial statements of the Company.
 Their comments are placed elsewhere in this AnnualReport.

 M/s.
-ABP & Associates and M/s Guha Nandi & Co. were appointed as jointStatutory Auditors of your Company by the Comptroller and Auditor General of India for thefinancial year 2016-17.
+ABP & Associates and M/s.
+Guha Nandi & Co. were appointed as jointStatutory Auditors of your Company by the Comptroller and Auditor General of India for thefinancial year 2016-17.
 The report of the Statutory Auditors is enclosed to this report.The observations made in the Auditors' Report are self-explanatory and therefore do notcall for any further comments.

 Your Company will submit its Cost Audit Report to the Ministry of Corporate Affairswithin the stipulated time period.

-In terms of Section 204 of the Act and Rules made there under M/s Saroj Ray &Associates Practicing Company Secretaries have been appointed as Secretarial Auditor ofthe Company.
+In terms of Section 204 of the Act and Rules made there under M/s.
+Saroj Ray &Associates Practicing Company Secretaries have been appointed as Secretarial Auditors ofthe Company.
 The report of the Secretarial Auditors together with the explanations of themanagement on the qualifying remarks of Secretarial Auditors is enclosed asAnnexure-VIII to this report.

 The following changes took place in the Board of Directors of your Company since thelast report: